 An evaluation team is being established to conduct this independent evaluation.
-The international evaluation consultant with experience in the humanitarian field will lead the evaluation process, including working closely with an evaluation team to design the evaluation methodology, conduct data collection, analysis and draft the overall synthesis report.
-To facilitate data collection in the local languages a national consultant and interpreter will be hired to support the team.
+The national evaluation consultant with experience in the humanitarian field will support an international consultant to translate the tools, facilitate field data collection, sorting and analysis of the data, and report writing.
+To facilitate data collection in the local languages an interpreter will be hired to support the team.